 We now illustrate the use of a reversible language extension to parameterize the generic interactive debugger of Ciao.
-We describe the modifications performed on the debugger, and show the resulting source-level trace for our initial example (Example 1).
+We describe the modifications performed on the compiler and on the debugger, and show the resulting source-level trace for our initial example of Figure 1.